emmawalshdev/living-landscapes/README.md

 * **Footer**
     * The brand logo is featured on the footer left.
-    * Quick contact links are included in the footer center.
+    * Quick contact links are included on the footer center.
-    * Social media links are visable on the footer right.
+    * Social media links are visible on the footer right.

 ### Features Left to Implement
 Due to project scope, the following features were not implemented in the current release.